waud/waud/README.md

 - `setVolume(val)` - between 0 and 1
 - `getVolume()` - returna value between 0 and 1
 - `isPlaying()` - returns true or false

+`Waud.sounds` will hold all the sounds that are loaded.
+To access any sound use `Waud.sounds.get(url)` where `url` is the path used to load the sound.

 ### Issues ###